-Lactose is the sugar found in milk and dairy products such as cheese and yogurt.
-After eating dairy products that contain this sugar, usually lactase, a digestive enzyme of the small intestine, helps to breakdown this complex sugar into two simple sugars, glucose and galactose.
+Lactose is a natural sugar found in milk and dairy products such as cheese and yogurt.
+After eating this sugar, a digestive enzyme called lactase helps to breakdown lactase into two simple sugars, glucose and galactose for digestion.
 These simple sugars are then absorbed in the small intestine and ultimately reach the blood stream where they act as nutrients.
-The enzyme lactase is located in the lining of the small intestine known as the intestinal villi.
+The enzyme lactase is in the lining of the small intestine known as the intestinal villi.

-In addition to milk and dairy products such as ice cream, yogurt and cheese, lactose can be found in bread and baked goods, processed breakfast cereals, instant potatoes, some soups and non-kosher lunch meats, candies, dressings and mixes for pancakes and biscuits.
-Lactose is also the sugar found in breast milk and standard infant formulas.
-Therefore almost all babies are able to digest and absorb this sugar and it serves as their primary dietary sugar.
+In addition to milk and dairy products such as cream, ice cream, yogurt and cheese, lactose can be found in bread and baked goods, processed breakfast cereals, instant potatoes, some soups and non-kosher lunch meats, candies, dressings and mixes for pancakes and biscuits.
+Lactose is also the sugar found in breast milk and standard infant formulas and serves as their primary dietary sugar.

-Because lactose is not digested properly in the small intestine of individuals who are lactose intolerant, it passes whole into the large intestine or colon.
-Upon reaching the colon it is broken down by the normal colon bacteria.
-This breakdown results in the production of carbon dioxide and hydrogen gases.
-The gas production can lead to the following common symptoms:
+In those who are lactose intolerant, lactose is not able to be properly digested in the small intestine.
+Instead, it passes undigested into the colon (large intestine).
+Upon reaching the colon, it is broken down by the normal colon bacteria in a process called fermentation.
+This breakdown results in the production of carbon dioxide and hydrogen gases, organic acids, and other molecules leading to the following common symptoms:

 - Excess burping